Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/kuo-toa.md

 NoteIcon: monster
 BestiaryType: humanoid (kuo-toa)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-199, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh
+BookSource: "Monster Manual p.
+199, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh"
 ---
 # [Kuo-toa](2-Mechanics/CLI/bestiary/humanoid/kuo-toa.md)
 *Source: Monster Manual p.
 199, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh*